tangh18/timesfm_torch/README.md

 The purpose of this repository is to offer a PyTorch variant that can load checkpoints from the JAX version and enable fine-tuning.
 Given the scope of my personal needs and available resources, this implementation includes only the essential components required to operate the model effectively.

+## Update 09/10/24
+Add dockerfiles in `timesfm_torch/docker` for building container that can run TimesFM JAX version.
+If you have trouble converting the JAX weights to PyTorch weights, try converting them in docker container.
+See [timesfm_torch/docker/README.md](https://github.com/tangh18/timesfm_torch/tree/main/timesfm_torch/docker/README.md) for detail.

 ## Features

 ### Provided